Vishvamitra: Conflicts with Vasishtha

+Whatever you wish for, name it, and I shall provide.
+In return, grant me Kamadhenu.”

+Yet, Vasistha remained unmoved.
+“O Emperor, no wealth or power can replace Kamadhenu.
+She is not a mere possession; she is the lifeblood of my dharma.
+No matter what you offer, I shall not part with her.”

+Vishwamitra’s face darkened as he heard these words.
+A seed of Raga-Dvesha (attachment and aversion) had been sown in his heart.
+A thought took root—“Why can I not have this?
+Why is it beyond my reach?”—and with that thought, desire gave way to anger.

+This moment marked the beginning of a great transformation in Vishwamitra’s journey—a turning point that would shape the destiny of both the sage and the king.

 Alternative version

-Vashista destroys Vishvamitra's entire army by the simple use of his great mystic and spiritual powers, breathing the Om syllable.
+Vasishta destroys Vishvamitra's entire army by the simple use of his great mystic and spiritual powers, breathing the Om syllable.
 Vishvamitra then undertakes a tapasya for several years to please Shiva, who bestows upon him the knowledge of celestial weaponry.
-He proudly goes to Vaśiștha's ashram again and uses all kinds of powerful weapons to destroy Vashista and his hermitage.
-He succeeded in the killings of Vashista's thousand sons but not Vashista himself.
+He proudly goes to Vasiștha's ashram again and uses all kinds of powerful weapons to destroy Vasishta and his hermitage.
+He succeeded in the killings of Vasistha's thousand sons but not Vasistha himself.

-An enraged Vashista brings out his brahmadanda, a wooden stick imbued with the power of Brahma.
+An enraged Vasistha brings out his brahmadanda, a wooden stick imbued with the power of Brahma.
 It consumes Vishvamitra's most powerful weapon, the brahmastra.
-Vashista then attempts to attack Vishvamitra, but his anger is allayed by Devas.
-Vishvamitra is left humiliated while Vashista restores his hermitage.
+Vasistha then attempts to attack Vishvamitra, but his anger is allayed by Devas.
+Vishvamitra is left humiliated while Vasistha restores his hermitage.

 Seduction by Menaka

 Menaka was born during the churning of the ocean by the devas and asuras and was one of the most beautiful apsaras (celestial nymph) in the world with quick intelligence and innate talent.
 However, Menaka desired a family.
-Due to his penance and the power he achieved through it, Vishwamitra frightened the gods and even tried to create another heaven.
+Due to his penance and the power he achieved through it, Vishvamitra frightened the gods and even tried to create another heaven.
 Indra, frightened by Vishvamitra's powers, sent Menaka from heaven to earth to lure him and break his meditation.
-Menaka successfully incited Vishwamitra's lust and passion.
-She succeeded in breaking the meditation of Vishwamitra.
+Menaka successfully incited Vishvamitra's lust and passion.
+She succeeded in breaking the meditation of Vishvamitra.
 However, she fell in genuine love with him and a girl was born to them who later grew in Sage Kanva's ashram and came to be called Shakuntala.
 Later, Shakuntala falls in love with King Dushyanta and gives birth to a child called Bharata.

 Kanva describes this tale in the Mahabharata:

 However, later, Vishvamitra merely cursed Menaka to be separated from him forever, for he loved her as well and knew that she had lost all devious intentions towards him long ago.

-After succumbing to Menakā’s flirtations, and after having a daughter with her, Vishvamitra then travels south to the Godāvarī to resume his austerities, settling down at a spot next where Śiva stood as Kālañjara.
+After succumbing to Menakā's flirtations, and after having a daughter with her, Vishvamitra then travels south to the Godāvarī to resume his austerities, settling down at a spot next where Śiva stood as Kālañjara.

 Vishvamitra was also tested by the Apsara Rambha.
-She, however, was also cursed by Vishwamitra.
+She, however, was also cursed by Vishvamitra.